grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 ### See service latency metrics

 Earlier in this workshop, you worked with metrics generated from trace spans, in Grafana Cloud.
-This solution brings a lot of flexibility and fidelity, since spans contain the full request context.
+This solution brings a lot of flexibility and fidelity, since you retain both the full request context from your trace spans, as well as metrics for alerting.

-But OpenTelemetry also automatically instruments many common HTTP and gRPC server libraries, to emit standard latency metrics, such as `http.server.request.duration`, or `grpc.server.duration`.
-These are available in Grafana Cloud Metrics, with consistent naming (periods are converted to underscores).
+But OpenTelemetry also automatically instruments many common HTTP and gRPC server libraries, to emit standard latency metrics, such as <OtelSemconv type="metric">http.server.request.duration</OtelSemconv>, or <OtelSemconv type="metric">rpc.server.call.duration</OtelSemconv>.
+These metrics are available in Grafana Cloud Metrics, with consistent naming (remember periods in names are converted to underscores in Prometheus).

 1. Navigate to **Drilldown -> Metrics**.